Last Updated on September 4, 2024 by Christine Kaaloa

 Each beach has a bit of it’s own character, whether it is DJs pumping rave vibes on the sand to private resort beaches, who allow the occasional nude sun-bather under a cabana, Goa has a mix.
 Read my top 5 Goa beaches.

-Goa beaches and rave scene was not my cup of tea.
-I met up with fellow travel bloggers in Goa, which killed time for me and was spent at beach bars hiding from the sun.
-When I rented a motorbike and zoom-zoomed along hills, to sight see farm fields, local markets and different beach regions of Goa, the region redeemed itself and took on a vibrant new color.
+I met up with fellow travel bloggers at beach bars in Goa, which killed time for me.
+Goa finally opened up to me when I rented a motorbike and zoom-zoomed along hills, to sight see farm fields, local markets and different beach regions of Goa, the region redeemed itself and took on a vibrant new color.

 - Explore North Goa for a day by car